 Arduino Uno R3 (Atmega328 - assembled)

-New!
-Each Arduino ordered from Adafruit now comes with 4 rubber bumpers that will help protect the board when you want to place it on a table.
+Each Arduino ordered from Adafruit still comes with 4 rubber bumpers that will help protect the board when you want to place it on a table.
 (Also keeps the Arduino from sliding around.)

 Arduino is an open-source electronics prototyping platform based on flexible, easy-to-use hardware and software.
 It's intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments.

 Arduino can sense the environment by receiving input from a variety of sensors and can affect its surroundings by controlling lights, motors, and other actuators.
 The microcontroller on the board is programmed using the Arduino programming language (based on Wiring) and the Arduino development environment (based on Processing).
 Arduino projects can be stand-alone or they can communicate with software on running on a computer (e.g. Flash, Processing, Max/MSP).